 School districts have to balance being safety conscience with being good community stewards and fiscally responsible in managing costs.
 When future budgets are uncertain, pressure to scrutinize every expense feels more pronounced.
 School administrators need more subject matter expertise to help justify safety and compliance solutions from an economic standpoint.

-What many schools aren’t aware of is the availability of the Medicaid School Based Services (SBS) program which includes reimbursement for transporting eligible special needs students to offset the cost of transportation services.
-Currently, each Medicaid-eligible student with an Individual Education Plan (IEP) is eligible for $500-$1000 reimbursement back to the school.
-With the right systems in place, some schools are receiving hundreds of thousands of dollars per year in reimbursements.
-With these funds sitting on the table, gaining easy access to them should be a no-brainer.
+Many schools aren’t aware of the availability of the Medicaid School Based Services (SBS) program, which includes financial reimbursement for transporting eligible special needs students to offset the cost of transportation services.
+Or, even if they’re aware of the program, they’re concerned that the time and effort required to determine eligibility, pulling the data and filing the paperwork will be undermined by an audit that doesn’t meet the documentation requirements.
+However, each Medicaid-eligible student with an Individual Education Plan (IEP) is currently eligible for $500 to $1000 in yearly reimbursement back to the school.

-Let technology do the heavy lifting and eliminate the complexities and audit risk associated with manual reporting for Medicaid reimbursement.
+Let technology do the heavy lifting.
+Eliminate the complexities and audit risk associated with manual reporting for Medicaid reimbursement.
 The value of a RFID card-based student tracking system goes beyond special needs students.
-Schools can implement it to help keep all their school bus riding students safer with real-time child checks delivering peace of mind regarding where students are.
+Schools can implement it to help keep all student riders on their bus safer with real-time child checks for peace of mind.